immutables/immutables.github.io/encoding.md

 }
 ```

 And it compiles now successfully!
 But wait, what do we have achieved?
-To answer this, let's actually use our encoding.
-Create `uses/UseTable.java` in `encoding-use` module like this.
+Before answering this, let's actually use our encoding.
+Create `uses/UseTable.java` in `encoding-use` module like shown below:

 ```java
 package uses;